gamesbook/protograf/docs/source/core_shapes.rst

       The shapes all set the following properties:

       - centre-bottom point at *x* and *y*
-      - *title* appears below the shape
+      - *title* - appears below the shape
-      - *dot* - small, filled circle.
-This also marks the **centre** of the Arrow
+      - *dot* - small, filled circle |dash| marks the **centre** of the Arrow

       The lower-left Arrow also sets the following properties:

-      - *heading* appears above the shape
+      - *heading* - appears above the shape
-      - *cross* small pair of lines superimposed on the dot (also at the Arrow's centre)
+      - *cross* - small pair of lines at the Arrow's centre

-      The two arrows in the top-right are superimposed; the red outline Arrow shares the same centre as the black dotted Arrow below it.
+      The two arrows in the top-right are superimposed.

+      The red outline Arrow shares the same centre as the black dotted Arrow before/below it.

       The red arrow is rotated 45 |deg| to the left about the centre.

       ..
 NOTE::